 “It was very satisfying to know that maybe, in some small way, I had once helped them through my work at the college, and now they had helped save my life,” England says.

-Since his heart attack, England has started cardiac rehabilitation through Tidelands Health heart and vascular services and is feeling well.
+Since his heart attack, England has started cardiac rehabilitation through Tidelands Health Cardiology and is feeling well.
 Although never a bad eater, he has taken steps to improve his diet and exercise more often, something he encourages others to do, too.